pasta022/simple-calculator-/README.md

 # simple-calculator-
-made using HTML, CSS and javascript
+A basic calculator made using HTML, CSS and Javascript